 In 1917, map publisher Herman Anton Candrian (1862-1928) introduced a novel graphical representation of streetcar lines for San Francisco’s transit riders that he called Car-o-Grams.
 These little glyphs made streetcar data visual and succinct.

 1917c.
 Candrian’s Double Indexed Guide and Map of San Francisco and Daly City with Car-o-Grams.
 Pages 86-87.
 Note copyright.
 View larger.

 Candrian’s company had been publishing city maps with transit routes since at least 1906.
 Every map had an accompanying pocket-sized booklet that indexed all the streets and gave streetcar information for each.

 For twenty years there were public tennis courts at the corner of Phelan and Judson Avenues—the only park facility in Sunnyside then.
 It attracted tennis aficionados from all over, such as these folks visiting from a fancier part of town in 1932.

 Sunnyside played an important role in the development of the first electric streetcar in San Francisco.
-Before the enterprise was initiated in 1890 by streetcar-railway engineer John Wesley Hartzell, with financial backing from millionaire real estate speculator Behrend Joost, horse-powered and cable-driven streetcars were the norm.
+Before the enterprise was initiated in 1890 by streetcar-railway engineer John Wesley Hartzell, with financial backing from millionaire real-estate speculator Behrend Joost, horse-powered and cable-driven streetcars were the norm.
 Soon the newly introduced technology would power many of SF’s many privately-held transit lines.
-But the San Francisco and San Mateo Railway was the first electric railroad.
+But the San Francisco and San Mateo Railway was the first electric railroad in the city.

-Central to the enterprise was the Sunnyside Powerhouse, located on the then unbuilt flat-iron-shaped block between Monterey, Circular, and Baden.
+Central to the enterprise was the Sunnyside Powerhouse, located on the then unbuilt flatiron-shaped block between Monterey, Circular, and Baden.